aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 2. Choose **Execute automation**, choose **Create document**, and then choose **Editor**.
 3. For **Name**, enter  `Primary-SQLServerLicenseTracker-Document`.
 4. In the editor, choose **Edit**, and then choose **OK** to confirm.
-5. Delete the existing content and paste the contents of Primary-SQLServerLicenseTracker-Document.yaml [Primary-SQLServerLicenseTracker-Document.yaml] (SystemsManager/Primary-SQLServerLicenseTracker-Document.yaml).
+5. Delete the existing content and paste the contents of [Primary-SQLServerLicenseTracker-Document.yaml] (SystemsManager/Primary-SQLServerLicenseTracker-Document.yaml).
 6. Choose **Create automation**, and then verify that the newly created document is displayed under Owned by me.
-7. Follow the same steps described above to create the secondary Automation document - `Secondary-SQLServerLicenseTracker-Document` using the contents of Secondary-SQLServerLicenseTracker-Document.yaml [Secondary-SQLServerLicenseTracker-Document.yaml] (SystemsManager/Secondary-SQLServerLicenseTracker-Document.yaml).
+7. Follow the same steps described above to create the secondary Automation document - `Secondary-SQLServerLicenseTracker-Document` using the contents of [Secondary-SQLServerLicenseTracker-Document.yaml] (SystemsManager/Secondary-SQLServerLicenseTracker-Document.yaml).

 ![](images/workflow.png)
 Figure 3: Execution sequence of Automation document

 The steps in the primary document are executed in the following order.
-1.	**Remove old Custom Inventory (deleteCustomInventory)**: This clean up task deletes all the metadata associated with the custom inventory type [custom inventory type](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-custom.html) created for MSSQL `Custom:SQLServer` on all the EC2 instances.
+1.	**Remove old Custom Inventory (deleteCustomInventory)**: This clean up task deletes all the metadata associated with the [custom inventory type](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-custom.html) created for MSSQL `Custom:SQLServer` on all the EC2 instances.
 2.	**Invoke Secondary Document (invokeSecondarySQLLicenseTrackingSolutionDocument)**: This step invokes the SecondarySQLLicenseTrackingSolutionDocument automation